otavio-augusto/multilang-sentiment/README.md

 ---

 ### Benchmarks
-A primary motivation for designing `sentiment` was performance.
+A primary motivation for designing `sentiment`, the forked module, was performance.
 As such, it includes a benchmark script within the test directory that compares it against the [Sentimental](https://github.com/thinkroth/Sentimental) module which provides a nearly equivalent interface and approach.
 Based on these benchmarks, running on a MacBook Pro with Node v6.9.1, `sentiment` is **twice as fast** as alternative implementations:

 ```bash
 sentiment (Latest) x 448,788 ops/sec ±1.02% (88 runs sampled)